GardenGroupUO/Adsorber/Documentation/source/Guide_To_Using_Adsorber.rst

 Part C
 ------

 In this part, Adsorber will take the models of adsorbates on various sites on your system and create the files required to locally optimise these models in VASP.
-The guide to perform this part is given in :ref:`Part_C_Preparing_Adsorbed_Systems_For_VASP`.
+The guide to perform this part is given in :ref:`Part_C1_Preparing_Adsorbed_Systems_For_VASP`.
+Subsidiary programs have also been designed to resubmit jobs that have not completed or need to be converged tigher or looser.
+These are designed in :ref:`Part_C2_Subsidiary_Programs`.

 Part D
 ------